gibbok/notes-graphql/README.md

 In this way we can simply pass a different variable rather than needing to construct an entirely new query.

+All declared variables must be either scalars, enums, or input object types.

+Variable definitions can be optional or required.

 ```
 // query
 query HeroNameAndFriends($episode: Episode) {